MikeHook/mikehook.github.io/source/_posts/2015-11-22-CI-with-appveyor.markdown

 [<img src="https://googledrive.com/host/0Bx-8nw9dhAQcN1lWbU1SLW91bEk/AppVeyorLogo.png" class="alignleft" title="AppVeyor" />](http://www.appveyor.com/)

-I've been using [Kudu to automate my website deployments](http://bakingwebsites.co.uk/2014/07/02/automated-azure-deployments/) from Github to Azure hosting for quite a while.
-Its worked out great but there are some limitations with it, primarily a lack of control over whether changes are deployed, its very much an all or nothing tool.
+I've been using [Kudu to automate my website deployments](http://bakingwebsites.co.uk/2014/07/02/automated-azure-deployments/) from Github to Azure for quite a while and its worked out great.
+But there are some limitations with it, primarily a lack of control over whether changes are deployed, its very much an all or nothing tool.

 The complexity of the web application I'm maintaining reached a level where I wanted to ensure that the code builds and passes some automated tests before it is deployed.
-I couldn't see any way to incorporate those steps into a deployment pipeline with Kudu so decided to give AppVeyor a go.
-I'd heard about it on [Scott Hanselmans blog](http://www.hanselman.com/blog/AppVeyorAGoodContinuousIntegrationSystemIsAJoyToBehold.aspx) a while ago (AKA the font of 99% of .NET knowledge!) and as it is free for open source projects I'd been itching to give it a go!
+I couldn't see any way to incorporate those steps into a deployment pipeline with Kudu so decided to try AppVeyor.
+I'd heard about it on [Scott Hanselmans blog](http://www.hanselman.com/blog/AppVeyorAGoodContinuousIntegrationSystemIsAJoyToBehold.aspx) a while ago (AKA the font of .NET knowledge!) and as it is free for open source projects I'd been itching to give it a go!

 ##Build it, build it